A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Bounding the Number of Leaves in Each Tree

-\begin{Theorem} Let $\T$ be a set of unrooted binary phylogenetic trees on $X$ as input to the \uMAF\ problem.
-After applying the common subtree and chain reduction rules to the point of exhaustion, every tree in $\T$ has at most $\uks$ taxa. \end{Theorem}
+\begin{Theorem} Let $\T$ be a set of~$t$ unrooted binary phylogenetic trees on $X$.
+If there exists an unrooted agreement forest of~$\T$ of size at most~$k$ and neither the subtree nor chain reduction is applicable, then every tree in $\T$ has at most $\uks$ taxa, with $\rvalue$. \end{Theorem}